 Mesothelioma is a type of cancer that affects the lungs and chest cavity.
-It develops as a result of exposure to asbestos, which is a fibrous mineral that was commonly used as an insulator in buildings and houses between 1930 and 1950.
-Tiny particles of asbestos get trapped in the lungs when one inhales air that has been contaminated by it, leading to mesothelioma and lung disease.
+It develops due to exposure to asbestos.
+A fibrous mineral commonly used as an insulator in buildings and houses between 1930 and 1950.
+Tiny particles of asbestos get trapped in the lungs when one inhales the air that has been contaminated by it.
+That leads to mesothelioma and lung disease.
 Get the facts about Mesothelioma today so you or your loved one can receive just compensation.

-The individuals who are most likely to have been exposed to asbestos at the workplace are men over the age of 60, due to the timeframe asbestos was used and the environment in which it was used.
-Generally, construction workers, miners, members of the military, firefighters, and shipbuilders are the most at-risk populations for mesothelioma because of their work environments and the materials they come into contact with.
+The individuals who are most likely to have been exposed to asbestos at the workplace are men over 60 due to the time asbestos was used and the environment in which it was used.
+Generally, construction workers, miners, military members, firefighters, and shipbuilders are the most at-risk populations for mesothelioma because of their work environments and the materials they come into contact with.

-If you are concerned that you or a loved one was exposed to asbestos and want to file a personal injury claim to get compensation, it is advisable to hire an attorney who is well-versed on asbestos cases.
-A personal injury lawyer who knows the steps of filing a suit can help you win compensation for medical bills, lost wages, and pain and suffering.
+If you are concerned that you or a loved one was exposed to asbestos and want to file a personal injury claim to get compensation, it is advisable to hire an attorney who is well-versed in asbestos cases.
+A personal injury lawyer who can file a suit can help you win compensation for medical bills, lost wages, and pain and suffering.

 Personal injury or wrongful death claims due to asbestos exposure

-Mesothelioma cases are usually filed as personal injury cases against a company or an individual unless the original claimant dies as a result of their illness.
-Then the family has the option to turn their personal injury claim into a wrongful death suit.
-The compensation received from a successful wrongful death claim will be less than what would have been won through a personal injury claim because personal injury assumes ongoing medical treatment.
+Mesothelioma cases are usually filed as a personal injury against a company or an individual unless the original claimant dies due to illness.
+Then the family can turn their personal injury claim into a wrongful death suit.
+The compensation received from a successful wrongful death claim will be less than what would have been won through a personal injury claim.
+This is because personal injury assumes ongoing medical treatment.

 Steps in a personal injury lawsuit